sftpplus/sftpplus-docs/docs/events/events-management.rst

 50021
 ^^^^^

-:Message: Failed to get data.
-Unknown source: "%(source)s".
+:Message: Vault item part "%(part_index)s:%(identifier)s" removed from "%(item_name)s".
-:Groups: operational, authenticated, informational, local-manager
+:Groups: authenticated, success, local-manager
-:From version: 2.6.0
+:From version: 5.20.0
-:Description: None.
+:Description: None
 :Data:
-  :source: Data source name.
+  :identifier: Identifier of the removed part.

+  :item_name: The name of the item from which the part was removed.

+  :part_index: Index of the removed part.